tednaaa/dotfiles/README.md

 `gc[count]{motion} - (Op-pending) Toggles the region using linewise comment` `gb[count]{motion} - (Op-pending) Toggles the region using blockwise comment`

-`: %s/old_text/new_text - change in current buffer all matching words to new`
+`: %s/old/new/gc - change in current buffer all matching words to new`

+> In Visual select mode

+`s/old/new - change inside selection only first matching for each line` `s/old/new/g - match and replace all`
+`s/old/new/gc - and also ask for each replace`